supernow/vim/README.md

 usage:
    ./build_mingw.sh all|gvim|vim|clean|install|getsrc|uninstall

-	all			:build gvim and vim then install it to /d/Program Files/Vim"
+	all			:build gvim and vim then install it to /d/Program Files/Vim

-	gvim		:get src if not exist then build gvim"
+	gvim		:get src if not exist then build gvim

-	vim			:get src if not exist then build vim"
+	vim			:get src if not exist then build vim

-	install		:install gvim to /d/Program Files/Vim"
+	install		:install gvim to /d/Program Files/Vim

-	uninstall	:uninstall vim from /d/Program Files/Vim"
+	uninstall	:uninstall vim from /d/Program Files/Vim

-	getsrc		:use hg command to get vim\'s source "
+	getsrc		:use hg command to get vim's source